Helping Children Recover

 If a child discloses to you that she or he has been sexually abused, listen calmly.
 It may be very difficult for the child to disclose abuse.
 Your calm demeanor will help the child feel safe.

 Let the child know that you believe her or him.
 As with adult survivors of sexual assault, children who have experienced sexual abuse often have feelings of mistrust.
-If a child tells you that he or she was sexually abused, tell the child know that he/she is believed.
+If a child tells you that he or she was sexually abused, assure the child that he/she is believed.

 Assure the child that by telling, s/he has done the right thing.
 Again, validating the child's disclosure will help the child's feelings of safety.